Money Lessons and Advice for High School Graduates

 So let’s have an honest conversation about money.

 You are about to get bombarded with advice.
-Everybody from your third grade teacher to Aunt Jolene is going to have money advice for you.
+Everybody from your third grade teacher to Aunt Jolene is going to have some lessons and advice about money for you.
 You may even receive some books about money and financial planning for graduation gifts.

 Take it all in and formulate your own money plan.
 Learn from others, take it all in, the failures and successes, and create your own financial plan.
 Be adaptable, things may not go as planned, and you may have to adjust your plan.

 By now, many of you have worked part time jobs throughout high school.
 Some of you have probably even purchased your first car.
 And then paid for your first car repairs.
 Some of you have paid for a big purchase or a big trip.
-My daughter even paid her way to Europe last summer.
+My daughter even paid her way to Europe a few summers ago.

 So you may have some ideas on how to handle money, how to budget, save and how to balance a checking account.
 These are tasks that you have to do the rest of your life, so get used to doing it on a consistent basis.